Persona (series)

-previously marketed as Shin Megami Tensei: Persona outside of Japan, is a video game franchise primarily developed by Atlus and owned by Sega.
+previously marketed as Shin Megami Tensei: Persona outside of Japan, is a Japanese video game series and media franchise developed by Atlus and owned by Sega.
 (Note: Other third-party companies such as Ghostlight and NIS America have published games in Europe.
-Sega began handling North American publishing duties in 2016 under the Atlus brand name, before expanding to European territories in 2019.)
-Centered around a series of Japanese role-playing video games, Persona is a spin-off from Atlus' Megami Tensei franchise.
+Sega assumed North American publishing duties in 2016 under the Atlus brand name, before expanding to European territories in 2019.)
+Centered on a series of Japanese role-playing video games, Persona is a spin-off from Atlus' Megami Tensei franchise.
 The first entry in the series, Revelations: Persona, (Note: This game is generally referred to as Persona 1 or just Persona rather than by its full title.) was released in 1996 for the PlayStation.
 The series has seen several more games since, with the most recent main entry being 2024's Persona 3 Reload, a remake of the 2006 game Persona 3.

-Persona began as a spin-off based on the positively-received high school setting of Shin Megami Tensei If...
+Persona began as a spin-off based on the positively received high school setting of Shin Megami Tensei If...
 (1994).
 Personas core features include a group of students as the main cast, a silent protagonist similar to the mainline Megami Tensei franchise, and combat using Personas.
 Beginning with Persona 3 in 2006, the main series came to focus more on, and become renowned for, the immersive social simulation elements that came with the addition of Social Links, which are directly linked to how Personas evolve.
 Character designs are by series co-creator Kazuma Kaneko (Persona and the Persona 2 duology) and Shigenori Soejima (Persona 3 onwards).
 Its overall theme is the exploration of the human psyche and how the characters find their true selves.
 The series' recurring concepts and design elements draw on Jungian psychology, psychological personas and tarot cards, along with religious, mythological, and literary themes and influences.

 Revelations: Persona was the first role-playing Megami Tensei game to be released outside of Japan.
 Beginning with Persona 2: Eternal Punishment, the English localizations began to remain faithful to the Japanese versions at the insistence of Atlus.
 The series is highly popular internationally, becoming the best-known Megami Tensei spin-off and establishing Atlus and the Megami Tensei franchise in North America.
 Following the release of Persona 3 and 4, the series also established a strong following in Europe.
-The series has since gone on to sell over 27 million copies worldwide, outselling its parent franchise.
+The series has since gone on to sell over 30 million copies worldwide, outselling its parent franchise.
 There have been numerous adaptations, including anime series, films, novelizations, manga, stage plays, radio dramas, art books, and musical concerts.